 How did the Norwegian dance music scene start developing?
-The first thing I heard about synthesisers which were the ‘coolest things’, was that Geir Jenssen’s [Biosphere] brother, who was in my class at school had several of them at his home.
+The first thing I heard about a synthesiser which I thought was the ‘coolest thing’, but I didn’t know anyone that had it, was that Geir Jenssen’s Biosphere’s brother, who was in my class at school, had several of them at his home.
 They lived very close by, but I didn’t know him because he was older, but I do remember walking past his house and thinking, ‘he has synthesisers’.
 Bel Canto went to Ghent to record music and they returned having recorded an album that was really inspired us.
 Per Martinsen [Mental Overdrive], travelled to London to the first Mutant Waste Company parties which were one of the few places that played ‘Chicago’ dance music.
 There was a really influential record store in Tromsø called Rocky Plate Bar run by Andy Swatland who was importing music once or twice a week.
 A lot of DJs in Norway were buying vinyl from that shop because days or weeks after it has been released in America or England you could find it in Rocky.
 So lots of us were meeting in the import section of Rocky because you could find the latest international music on vinyl; Per Martinsen [Mental Overdrive] worked in that shop, it was very important to us.
 In the early nineties, I remember Biosphere was in The Face magazine and we were like, wow!
-We started to get DJs and producers like the Idjut boys, Harvey these British people that inspired us, coming here.
-We were digging their stuff, and they were digging our stuff and that was really exciting, it felt like a recognition of what we were doing musically in Tromsø, Oslo or Bergen.
+We started to get DJs and producers like the Idjut boys and Harvey.
+People that inspired us were coming here.
+We were digging their stuff, and they were digging our stuff and that was really exciting, it felt like a recognition of what we were doing musically in Tromsø.

 Did you play music on the Radio?
 We had Brygga Radio which allowed us to play everything we bought live on the air.
 It was an independent local radio station it wasn’t a national radio and we would just play Detroit techno at peak times, at breakfast or at drive time in the afternoon because we were selecting the music.
 There was also Beatservice radio run by an old friend called Vidar Hanssen that I engineered for sometimes.
 Beatservice used to be on Brygga Radio but moved to the local Student radio.
 At that time Beatservice was probably more of a synthesiser programme for synthesiser music but it overlapped with Brygga musically, it was fantastic, Beatservice played great music.